LadderTheory/OMRS-2.0/readme.md

         - In the "User" section create a user with username omrs-admin and omrs-user
             - It is required to give the user an email, first name, and last name
             - In the "User" -> "omrs-admin" -> "Credentials" tab setup a password for the "omrs-admin" user
-            - In the "User" -> "omrs-admin" -> "Role Mappings" tab give the "omrs-user" an "Assigned Role" of "app-admin" and "app-user"
+            - In the "User" -> "omrs-admin" -> "Role Mappings" tab give the "omrs-admin" an "Assigned Role" of "app-admin" and "app-user"
             - Repeat this process for the "omrs-user" but when you go to set the "Role Mappings" only give them as "Assigned Role" of "app-user"
         - In the "Client Scopes" section create a scope called "omrs-roles"
             - After hitting save click on the "Mappers" tab and create a protocal mapper with name set as "roles"